sensei-hacker/inavwiki/Modes.md

 ### BEEPER MUTE

 Allows the flight controller beeper to be muted by a switch.
-To provide some peace  and quiet.
+To provide some peace and quiet during setup.

 ### BLACKBOX